-While regular inpatient treatment, such as residential treatment, provides a long-term and more laid-back approach to treatment, intensive inpatient services treat the most severe psychological and physical addictions.
+While regular inpatient treatment, such as residential treatment, provides a long-term and more laid-back approach to treatment, intensive inpatient services, or detox, treat the most severe psychological and physical addictions.
 Offering every method of treatment that the lower levels offer, as well as daily physician checkups and 24-hour nursing care, intensive inpatient treatment services are the best course of action when it comes to treating the most unstable, high-relapse addictions.
-While it sounds daunting at first, inpatient treatment services, in general, provide the addict the friendly support and intervention they need in order to achieve complete sobriety.
+While it sounds daunting at first, inpatient treatment services, in general, provide the individual the friendly support and intervention they need in order to achieve complete sobriety.

 It is important to note that between each level of care are mediums, such as level 3.5 (medium-intensity residential), and treatment centers will often place you in more specific levels after detox has been completed.

 Of course not!
 Even though as time goes on, addictions get worse and more difficult to treat, there is no completely untreatable addiction.
 This question, while it sounds simple, has huge room for discussion.
-Denial is among the main reasons that only one percent of addicts get the help they need.
-If an addict believes that their case is a lost cause, they generally give up on the idea of treatment.
+Denial is among the main reasons that only one percent of those who abuse substances get the help they need.
+If an individual believes that their case is a lost cause, they generally give up on the idea of treatment.

 Studies have shown over and over again that entering drug treatment with a positive attitude directly correlates with higher success rates.
 Remember: it is never too late to seek treatment.
 Here at Delphi, we believe that there is no such thing as a lost cause.
 That being said, seeking treatment should be an addict’s number one priority, as procrastinating will only lead to more severe withdrawal symptoms and thus a more difficult treatment.